estelita24601/final-project-5001/planning.md

   - Ex. one sublist for tasks in November, another sublist for tasks in December.
 Return one combined list made of the two lists in correct order (november list first then december list)

-  - make general enough so it works on more than just months
+  - make general enough so it works on more than just months/days

+- sub_list_creator() ???

+  - helper function that splits a list into sub lists, one sublist for each value of the given attribute. ex one list for all items with date = [11, 3, 2023], and another for all items with date = [11, 5, 2023]
+  - but general enough to work on date and tags

 # Issues/Questions Need to Deal With